Yuri Temirkanov conducts Shostakovich: Symphony No. 10

 Verbier Festival 2009

-A regular guest at the Verbier Festival, the great Russian conductor Yuri Temirkanov conducts Shostakovitch's Symphony No. 10 on a night of July 2009.
+A regular guest at the Verbier Festival, the great Russian conductor Yuri Temirkanov conducts Shostakovich's Symphony No. 10 on a night of July 2009.

 Temirkanov's predecessor at the head of the Leningrad Philharmonic, Evgeny Mravinsky premiered this composition a few months after Stalin's death.
-Shostakovitch declared that he included references to Stalin and the Cold War in this symphony, which distinguishes itself by its terrifying and freezing second movement followed by a more soothing and optimistic finale, which can evoke the dictator's death.
+Shostakovich declared that he included references to Stalin and the Cold War in this symphony, which distinguishes itself by its terrifying and freezing second movement followed by a more soothing and optimistic finale, which can evoke the dictator's death.